-Specific to effects of the proposed project on City College, impacts of the proposed project on public services, including schools, are analyzed and the SEIR determines that the project would not result in the need for new facilities, the construction of which could result in significant impacts on the environment (SEIR Appendix B, pp. B-82 to B-90).
+The SEIR analyzes impacts of the proposed project on public services, including schools, and determines that the project would not result in the need for new facilities, the construction of which could result in significant impacts on the environment (SEIR Appendix B, pp. B-82 to B-90).
 As stated in RTC Response PS-2 on RTC p.
-4.H-60, "[t]he CEQA Guidelines Appendix G question for public services, with respect to educational facilities asks whether the project would 'result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for ... schools...." [emphasis added].
-It is noted that Response PS-2 was provided to a comment alleging that the loss of the project site's use as a parking lot ford City College would decrease access to educational opportunities.
+4.H-60, "[t]he CEQA Guidelines Appendix G question for public services, with respect to educational facilities, asks whether the project would 'result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for ... schools...." [emphasis added].
+It is noted that Response PS-2 was provided in response to a comment alleging that the loss of the project site's use as a parking lot for City College would decrease access to educational opportunities.
 Please see Response 4, below, for a discussion of secondary impacts related to parking.

-Concerning Archbishop Riordan High School, the SEIR thoroughly analyzes noise effects on that institution; please refer to Response 6 for a discussion of noise impacts.
+Concerning Archbishop Riordan High School, the SEIR adequately describes the school and thoroughly analyzes construction period noise and air quality effects on that institution; please refer to Response 6 below for a discussion of noise impacts.
+There are no reasonably foreseeable future construction projects on the high school campus that would require cumulative impact analysis.
 Regarding Lick Wilmerding High School, this institution is more than 1,000 feet from the project site and very close to I-280.
-Therefore, the proposed project would be unlikely to result in any noise impacts on Lick Wilmerding.
-The Appellant has not made any specific allegation as to any specific impacts on either Archbishop Riordan High or Lick Wilmerding high schools and, therefore, no more specific response is possible.
-Moreover, the Appellant has provided no evidence that new public service facilities would be required, or that any such facilities would have significant environmental effects not already disclosed in the SEIR.
+Therefore, the proposed project would be unlikely to result in any noise, air quality, or other impacts on Lick Wilmerding.
+The appellant has not made any specific allegation as to any specific impacts on either Archbishop Riordan or Lick Wilmerding high schools and, therefore, no more specific response is possible.
+Moreover, the appellant has provided no evidence that the project would require the construction of new off-site public service facilities, or that any such facilities would have significant environmental effects not already disclosed in the SEIR.